 In three seasons with the program, Correa transitioned the Puget Sound defense from one of the statistically lowest ranking team defenses in the West Region to one of the top 40 defenses in all of Division III baseball (368 total teams).
-In 2014, Correa directed a record setting team defense that finished with a .963 fielding percentage, which ranks first all-time in school history.
+In 2014, Correa directed a record setting team defense that finished with the highest fielding percentage in school history.

 Clinician & Guest Speaker

-Kai is an experienced clinician and has worked with USA baseball as an infield instructor for the west region teams at the USA Baseball National Team Identification Series in 2016 and 2017.
+Kai is an experienced clinician and has worked with USA baseball as an infield instructor at the USA 17U National Team Development Program in 2019 and for the west region teams at the USA Baseball National Team Identification Series in 2016 and 2017.
 He has also served as an infield instructor and evaluator at Top 96, Trosky Baseball, ABD, ABC, CBA, Base by Pros, Stanford University, University of Kansas, and University of Washington baseball camps from 2011-2017.

 Big Island Born

 Kai was born and raised in Hilo, Hawaii and comes from a long lineage of Hawaiian baseball coaches.
 His grandfather, Jimmy Correa, was a legendary, local high school and youth coach for 70 years from 1946 to his passing in 2016.
 His father Tom was a high school coach for 15 years from 1991 to 2006.